jaredlandau/jaredlandau/README.md

 ## Jared Landau
 I'm an astrophysics research honours student at Monash University, studying the stratigraphy of Gale Crater on Mars using HiRISE image datasets.
-Aside from my studies, I'm also Chief Executive Officer at Monash Nova Rover, developing simulation Lunar and Mars rovers that compete internationally.
+Aside from my studies, I was also Chief Executive Officer at Monash Nova Rover, where I led a team developing simulation Lunar and Mars rovers that competed internationally.

 Graduated with a Bachelor of Computer Science (minor in Physics) from Swinburne University of Technology in 2024.